ValeryAD/xml-json-properties/readme.md

 ---
 ##### JSON example
 Json  represents JSON Array of planes.
-For Military planes field "Capacity" is always NULL (not applicable for that type of plane).
+For Military planes field `Capacity` is always NULL (not applicable for that type of plane).
-For passenger plane field "MilitaryType" is always NULL.
-To identify type of plane use "Type" field.
+For passenger plane field `MilitaryType` is always NULL.
+To identify type of plane use `Type` field.

 ```
 [